esromerog/QuantifiedSelf/README.md

 ## Installing and running the App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To install the required dependencies, navigate to the project directory and run:

-### Available Scripts
+#### `npm install`

-In the project directory, you can run:
+Afterwards, you can run:

 #### `npm start`